solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 [LaTeX](https://en.wikipedia.org/wiki/LaTeX) on my own 300Mhz Solaris workstation, but now it's possible to concurrently write the papers and instantly update and validate the end result.
 Totally awesome development in ten years.

-Similar xamples are popping up now everywhere.
+Similar examples are popping up now everywhere.
 As another concrete example from a completely different domain, take a look at [KLIPSE](https://github.com/viebel/klipse) - real-time evaluation of ClojureScript in the browser.
 Infinitely better than static code samples.